 PPL's restaurant system includes traditional and non-traditional formats.
 These restaurants allow PPL to tailor its offerings to a particular market or venue, providing greater opportunities for its Franchisees while meeting consumer demands.
-Traditional Pizza Pizza Restaurants feature self-service counters and generally range in size from 1,400 to 3,000 square feet, with customer seating.
-Traditional Pizza 73 Restaurants are approximately 1,200 square feet with limited seating.
+Traditional Pizza Pizza Restaurants feature self-service counters and generally range in size from 1,400 to 3,000 square feet, with customer seating, while traditional Pizza 73 Restaurants are approximately 1,200 square feet with limited seating.
 Traditional restaurants also support take-out and delivery service.
 PPL seeks to locate these restaurants in high traffic and high visibility locations that are easily accessible.
 Non-traditional restaurants feature a more limited menu and are targeted to "captured traffic" locations.
 Non-traditional restaurants typically offer counter service and are oriented to individual purchases by walk-in customers.
+Some of PPL's non-traditional partnerships include the Air Canada Centre, the Bell Centre, Canada's Wonderland, and various universities and colleges across Canada.